-As winter fast approaches the strata sector is at risk of increased mould growth as lot owners/tenants create cosy apartment environments with heat, condensation (moisture) and reduced ventilation.
-A damp environment that mould loves to thrive in.
+Lot owners and tenants are creating cosy apartment environments with heat, condensation (moisture) and reduced ventilation – a damp environment that mould loves to thrive in.

 In this article we look at: